OpenTechSchool-Brussels/generative-art-with-processing/Playing-with-lines.markdown

 ```

 ##d) Handling multiple Lines##
 Good, we have multiple lines.
 But they are static!
 Not like the one we had before, with the gorgeous movement!
-In the for loop, each line didn’t have a behavior, they were merely plotted.
+In the for loop, the lines didn’t have a behavior, they were merely plotted.
 If we want to have multiple lines with behaviors, we need many variables.
 We could define a heck load of them (x1_0, x1_1, x1_2 ...) but that’s not really the way to do it.
 Programming is all about simplifying, automating and organising.
 When we need to store multiple variable, the commonest data structure is the array.

 An array is just a list of variables, indexed over a integer.
 If you define an array of ten elements, you can ask it to give you its fifth element: